 For further information and special requests contact Franziska Stransky, Head of the Fly Food Kitchen, flyfood.office(at)vbcf.ac.at or tel: +43 664 808 473 809.
 Read more.

 The VDRC has the largest collection of Drosophila RNAi lines worldwide.
 The genome-wide resource enables large-scale genetic screens and loss-of-function experiments in essentially any tissue or cell at any stage in the life of the organism.

 When crossed with a GAL4 'driver' line, the UAS-RNAi stock induces expression of a specific hairpin structure, which silences expression of the target gene via RNA interference (RNAi).

-Our RNAi resource of nearly 27,000 stocks (91% genome coverage) includes transgenic UAS-RNAi stocks with long hairpins (GD and KK libraries) and short hairpin microRNAs (shRNA library).
+Our RNAi resource of over 23,000 stocks (91% genome coverage) includes transgenic UAS-RNAi stocks with long hairpins (GD and KK libraries) and short hairpin microRNAs (shRNA library).

 See here for further details about the RNAi libraries.

 GAL4 lines are one part of the binary GAL4-UAS system (Brand and Perrimon, 1993).
 Our Vienna Tiles (VT) enhancer Gal4 lines are typically used in Drosophila experiments as ‘drivers’ to restrict the expression of a UAS line (e.g., UAS-RNAi) to a specific subset of cells or developmental time-point.

 Each line contains a short fragment of genomic DNA controlling GAL4 expression and the constructs are integrated at a single defined genomic position (attP2).
 Precise expression patterns of reporters driven by these lines have been extensively documented and annotated in the embryo and adult brain.

 In addition to maintaining and distributing transgenic fly lines, the VDRC also acts as a repository for plasmids that are useful for Drosophila research.